Juliana v. United States: Influence

 On September 23, 2019, Greta Thunberg, who had inspired the school strikes for climate movement, and 15 other children filed a legal complaint under the optional "Human Rights" protocol to the United Nations' Convention on the Rights of the Child against the five signatory nations with the most carbon emissions: Argentina, Brazil, France, Germany, and Turkey (who combined account for just over 6.1% of global emissions).
 The complaint argues that these children's rights and those of future children are being violated by the countries' unregulated emissions and would force these countries to enter into agreements with other nations to set binding emission limits (although the countries could instead withdraw from the protocol).
 Thunberg has previously joined the plaintiffs in Juliana in various speaking appearances before lawmakers in the United States and elsewhere.

 Nationwide gatherings in solidarity with the case took place in 2018, originally intending to coincide with the start of the trial.

 In October 2019, a group of 15 youths filed a lawsuit against the government of Canada, claiming that the government's lack of climate change action was a violation of their rights to life, liberty and equality.
 The lawsuit was dismissed in November 2020.

 The lawsuit was the subject of a documentary, entitled Youth v Gov, that started streaming on Netflix in April 2022.

-A Montana state court case in the mold of Juliana (and brought by the same activist group), Held v.
-State of Montana, alleges harm under the Montana state constitution and was originally set to begin trial February 6, 2023, which would have made it the first youth-led climate trial in U.S. history.
-However, that date was placed on hold indefinitely in June 2022 and was later rescheduled to begin in June 2023.
+A court case in the mold of Juliana, Held v.
+Montana alleges harm under Montana's state constitution.
+In 2023 a District Court ruled that the Montana Environmental Policy Act (MEPA) that prohibited the state from considering greenhouse gas emissions was a violation of the "Plaintiffs' right to a clean and healthful environment and is facially unconstitutional".
+The Office of the Attorney General of Montana will appeal the decision.
+Montana's Supreme Court heard oral arguments on July 10, 2024.